Pflugerville ISD Health and Physical Education

-The PfISD Health and Physical Education program are designed to provide a positive learning experience for everyone.
-The health education program will focus on healthy living; fitness behaviors, nutrition, drugs, human sexuality, relationships, and coping with grief and death.
+The PfISD Physical Education program is designed to provide a positive learning experience for everyone.
 The physical education program will focus on physical fitness, skill development in various individual and team sports, and most importantly, active participation.

 Middle school students in PfISD grades 6-7 are required to participate in physical education for at least 30 minutes daily for at least 4 semesters during these grade levels.

 High school students 9-12 are required to participate in one year of physical education to meet graduation requirements.
 There are three traditional offerings.Coordinated School Health must be directed toward the needs of students, responsive to the needs of families, and reflective of the values of the local community.
 It is required for grades K-8 and incorporates the whole child.
 The Whole School, Whole Community, Whole Child, or WSCC model CDC's framework for addressing health in schools.
 It is student-centered and emphasizes the role of the community in supporting the school, the connections between health and academic achievement, and the importance of evidence-based school policies and practices.
 The WSCC has 10 components: physical education and physical activity, nutrition environment and services, health education, social and emotional school climate, physical environment, health services, counseling, psychological and social services, employee wellness, and community involvement.After a thorough review, the Texas Education Agency (TEA) identified FITNESSGRAM as the assessment tool to be used by all districts throughout the state.
 Each student participating in any physical activity requirement in grades 3-12 must complete a yearly fitness assessment.
 A parent may request in writing a copy of their child's physical fitness assessment results from the campus.
 All information regarding this physical fitness assessment is available at www.fitnessgram.net.